-For students commencing a Postgraduate taught programme of study from the 2022/2023 academic year, students shall be eligible for the Award of a postgraduate certificates, postgraduate diplomas and taught postgraduate degree with merit or distinction subject to meeting the following requirements:
+For students commencing a Postgraduate taught programme of study from the 2022/2023 academic year, students shall be eligible for the Award of Postgraduate Certificate, Postgraduate Diploma and Taught Postgraduate Degree with Merit or Distinction, subject to meeting the following requirements:

-Award Postgraduate Certificate Postgraduate Diploma Merit A Student must - pass all modules taken as part of the programme, and - achieve a weighted mean mark of at least 60 in the 60 (PGCert) or 120 (PGDip) credits considered for the award Distinction A Student must: - pass all modules taken as part of the programme; and - achieve a weighted mean mark of at least 70 in the 60 (PGCert) or 120 (PGDip) credits considered for the award.
-Taught Postgraduate Degree A Student must A Student must: - pass all modules taken as part of the programme; and - and achieve a weighted mean mark of at least 70 calculated across all modules e) Borderline Criteria f) PGCE Primary 3-11
+Award Merit Distinction Postgraduate A student must: A student must: Certificate pass all modules taken as part of the programme, and pass all modules taken as part of the programme, and Postgraduate Diploma achieve a weighted mean mark of at least 60 in 60 (PG Cert) or 120 (PG Dip) credits considered for the award. achieve a weighted mean mark of at least 70 in 60 (PG Cert) or 120 (PG Dip) credits considered for the award.
+Taught Postgraduate Degree A student must: pass all modules taken as part of the programme, and achieve a weighted mean mark of at least 60 calculated across 180 credits of the award. programme, and e) Borderline Criteria (for all regulations)

-Where a postgraduate taught student's overall award classification average is within 2 percentage points of the borderline to the Distinction and Merit category, the student must be promoted if 50% or more of the weighted credits counting towards the classification are above the class boundary and this should also include the compulsory dissertation/project.
+Where a taught postgraduate student's overall award classification average is within 2 percentage points of the borderline to the Distinction and Merit category, the student must be promoted if 50% or more of the weighted credits counting towards the classification are above the class boundary, and this must also include the compulsory dissertation/project.

-Where departments specify that a student must attain a mark on a particular module (or modules) of 60.0% or above for an award with merit, or 70.0% or above for an award with distinction this shall be agreed by the Academic Board or under delegated authority and shall be specified in the programme requirements.
+Where departments specify that a student must attain a mark on a particular module (or modules) of 60 or above for an award with Merit, or 70 or above for an award with Distinction, this shall be agreed by the Academic Board or under delegated authority and shall be specified in the programme requirements.